 Students can choose to participate in activities and/or clubs either during Advisory periods or after school.
-We are pleased to offer these 2016 Fall Clubs & Activities, interested students should complete the form and return it to the office with activity payment (if applicable).
-All activities begin on September 19, 2016, unless otherwise noted, at 2:30pm and run until 3:30-4:00pm (varies by activity).
+We are pleased to offer these Clubs & Activities, interested students should complete the form and return it to the office with activity payment (if applicable).
+All after school activities begin at 2:30pm and run until 3:30-4:00pm (varies by activity).

 PLEASE NOTE: There is no after school bus transportation, students must be picked up on-time, so please make sure you can arrange for transportation before committing to an activity.

 23 Medals | 10th Place Overall | Innovation Winner

 Goal: Feed 150 people - Result: Food for 235 people!!